Three-quarters of Leamington students missing lectures due to bus delays

 Third-year student

-Not only can these delays dampen students’ enthusiasm for their degree, but likewise they are detrimental to scheduling.
-Coordinating group study and exec meetings has become increasingly challenging for Warwick students, as well as long waits stranded at bus stops due to cancellations which has left many fatigued by the stress of commuting.
-One third-year student argued that bus delays “waste time [they] could be working”, whilst another asserted that they struggled to complete all their daily tasks due to uncertainty with the bus service.
+Not only can these delays dampen students’ enthusiasm for their degree, but likewise are detrimental to scheduling.
+Coordinating group study and executive meetings has become increasingly challenging, as well as long waits stranded at bus stops due to cancellations leaving many fatigued by the stress of commuting.
+One third-year student argued that delays “waste time [they] could be working”, whilst another asserted that they struggled to complete all their daily tasks due to uncertainty with the bus service.

 I’m poor, so I guess I will eat less